Are you clear on the difference between

 problem-solving.

-diminishing your self respect, damaging your
+Responses like these lower your self respect, damage your

 Better